 Raspberry Pi 4 Model B review: Back, and better than ever

-Thermal issues aside, this is one seriously tasty Pi
+Thermal issues aside, this Raspberry Pi 4 is one tasty device

 The Raspberry Pi is such an impressive feat of engineering, that we often take it for granted.
-It's become a fixture of the tech world in a miraculously short space of time and yet it isn't talked up half as much as other devices.
+It's become a fixture of the tech world in a miraculously short space of time and yet it isn't talked up half as much as other devices – yet Raspberry Pi 4 Model B may be the version to right this wrong.

 It's a mini marvel, roughly the size of a deck of cards but powerful enough to act as your full-on desktop computer or hobbyist board, headless controller, or any number of innovative uses - all for less than a return train journey from London to Cambridge, where you'll find the Raspberry Pi headquarters.